 Desert National Park:

-The Lake is marvelously placed in a picturesque surroundings and an imposing sandstone entrance known as Tilon-ki-Pol opens to the lake.
-The banks of the Gadi Sagar enclose superbly maintained gardens, temples and majestically carved Chhatris.
+The Lake is marvelously placed in picturesque surroundings and an imposing sandstone entrance known as Tilon-ki-Pol opens to the lake.
+The banks of the Gadi Sagar enclose superbly maintained gardens, temples, and majestically carved Chhatris.
 The tourists can enjoy the exciting boating in this lake.

-Bada Bagh, literally means big garden, is a entertaining garden located at Jaisalmer.
-This garden is attracted by three majestic views of dam, water tank and the garden itself.
+Bada Bagh, literally means big garden, is an entertaining garden located at Jaisalmer.
+This garden is attracted by three majestic views of the dam, water tank and the garden itself.
 The Dam is built with solid stone blocks and has many steps to get into it.
-This is really a marvelous attraction to have a close look of the centuries old structures and design.
+This is really a marvelous attraction to have a close look at the centuries-old structures and design.